jdfr/clipper/README.md

 * It is patched to optionally use a very simple and potentially very fast custom allocator instead of `std::allocator`, because the original code can allocate *huge* amounts of short-lived small objects, so under some workloads it spends most of its time managing the memory.
 Our custom bump allocator reserves large swaths of memory and bump-allocates small chunks as requested.

-**PLEASE NOTE**: the last feature breaks drop-in compatibility with he original ClipperLib, because the custom allocator is not default-constructible and the underlying infrastructure must be cleaned up after each clipping operation.
+**PLEASE NOTE**: the last feature breaks drop-in compatibility with the original ClipperLib, because the custom allocator is not default-constructible and the underlying infrastructure must be cleaned up after each clipping operation.
 However, adaptation should require only minimal changes for most applications.
 Adaptation is a matter of taking into account the following:

  * By default, the old-style allocation is used.
 Only two main differences with vanilla ClipperLib: